dhcav/ShortcutsForJamfPro/jamfAppSourcer/readme.md

 This Shortcut is intended to run by itself and does not relate directly to any other Shortcuts.

+## Download This Shortcut
+- You can download this Shortcut [here](https://github.com/dhcav/ShortcutsForJamfPro/raw/main/jamfAppSourcer/jamfAppSourcer.shortcut)
+- It can also be downloaded by clicking the Shortcut file above, then clicking 'View Raw'

 ### Input
 - List of application titles in CSV format (single column, no header)